 It is perfectly normal to gain some fat when you want to gain maximum muscle mass, but getting fat along the way is unnecessary.

-The more fat you gain at this stage, the more time you will have to spend on the treadmill before the summer.
+The more fat you gain at this stage, the more time you'll have to spend on the treadmill before summer.

 More time you will have to go on a diet to lose weight, and ironically, more muscle mass you will lose in this process.